2025 NHL Draft

 Jack Ivankovic, G, Brampton Steelheads

-Jack Ivankovic is my favorite goalie prospect to watch for the 2025 NHL Draft, full stop.
+Jack Ivankovic is my favourite goalie prospect to watch for the 2025 NHL Draft, full stop.

 Ivankovic is incredibly athletic and his puck tracking is elite.
 One of the things about Ivankovic that I really enjoy is watching how well he stays locked on the puck, even when having to work through traffic and scrambles in front of him.
 And with Brampton there are a lot of messy moments where the goalie looks like he’s in survival mode after some of the defensive decisions.
 There are times he looks very Dominik Hasek-esque out of necessity.